Hofstra University Scholarships (2025–2026)

 Do they superscore?

 Yes.
-If you submit scores, Hofstra will superscore the SAT/ACT (they consider your highest section scores across test dates).
-Test submission is optional, but Trustee and Presidential are offered only to students who submit standardized test scores.
+If you submit scores, Hofstra will superscore the SAT and ACT (highest section scores across test dates).
+Test submission is optional; top awards are more likely for those submitting scores.

 Is a separate scholarship application required?

-No. All admitted first-years are automatically reviewed for merit during admission; Early Action (Nov 15 or Dec 15) is recommended for top awards.
+No. All admitted first-years are automatically reviewed for merit; Early Action (Nov 15 or Dec 15) is recommended for strongest scholarship review.

 Can these stack with other aid?

-Institutional scholarships are tuition-only and typically cannot exceed tuition when combined with other Hofstra tuition awards.
-Need-based grants and external scholarships may stack up to cost of attendance (see your award letter for specifics).
+Institutional scholarships are tuition-only and typically cannot exceed tuition when combined with other Hofstra awards.
+Need-based grants and external scholarships may stack up to cost of attendance, check your award letter for details.

 🏆 Flagship (Competitive) Scholarships